ciroque-nginx/nginx-with-mutual-tls/README.md

 #### Verify the Server Certificate has the SAN

+Look for the DNS / IP entries in the `Subject Alternative Name` section.

 ```bash
 openssl x509 -in server.crt -text -noout | grep -A 1 "Subject Alternative Name"
 ```